Popular Posts:

 Government agencies (USA)

-Other types of legal entities will need an LEI, too, including many US government financial agencies.
+Other legal entities, including many US government financial agencies, will also need an LEI.
 This is primarily because the Office of Financial Research has made the LEI mandatory.

 Such agencies include the Federal Reserve System (FED), the Commodity Futures Trading Commission (CFTC ), and the National Association of Insurance Commissioners (NAIC).